smart-classic/smart_server/README.md

     * set <tt>SMART_UI_BASE</tt> to the complete path to the location where you've installed <tt>smart_ui_server</tt>, e.g. <tt>/web/smart_ui_server</tt>
     * set <tt>SMART_SERVER_LOCATION</tt>, <tt>CONSUMER_KEY</tt>, <tt>CONSUMER_SECRET</tt> appropriately to match the SMART Server's location and chrome credentials.
 (Check your <tt>bootstrap.py</tt> within <tt>smart_server</tt> for those credentials.
 If you change them, you'll need to run <tt>reset.sh</tt> again on the SMART server.
 If you never changed <tt>bootstrap.py</tt>, then your <tt>CONSUMER_KEY</tt> and <tt>CONSUMER_SECRET</tt> are both <tt>chrome</tt>, and you don't need to change their value in the UI server default settings file.)

-# Download, Install, and Configure SMART Sample Apps
+# Download, Install, and Configure SMART Sample Apps (Manual)

 * get the source code
  <pre>